 Having a professionally made website allows you to capture new patients right when they are looking for you.
 If your website is showing in the search results, 99% of the time that means a potential new patient is trying to schedule with a therapist that meets their needs.

 Most people want to schedule online or submit various forms digitally.
 Give potential new patients those options on your therapy practice website.

 An updated, optimized website with various content will show well on Google search results.
 The better your website looks and feels, the higher it will show up.

 When marketing your practice, the website needs to include call-to-actions, services offered at your practice, scheduling tools, contact information, and a biography page for the therapist.
 Those basic elements on your website will start you in the right direction.

 Speaking of content, be sure to spend some time and put your best work on your site.
 Hire a professional to make an eye-catching website, or utilize services like:

-The ideas listed above are the most basic components needed when advertising on a therapists website.
-Therapists can also include ideas such as a video introducing themselves or anonymous patient testimonials, which will instill confidence for new patients.
+The ideas listed above are the most basic components needed when advertising on a therapist’s website.
+Therapists can also include ideas such as a video introducing themselves or anonymous patient testimonials, which will instill confidence in new patients.
 The easy way to handle video is through YouTube.

 Use your smartphone and record a video introducing yourself, your practice, services offered, and a little information about yourself like where you received your degree from and previous professional work.
 You can then use the YouTube app and upload this introductory video.
 Plug the YouTube video onto your website and you just created a high-value piece of content that patients want to see.